PRIVACY POLICY

 Recipient: The recipient of the data is rapidmail GmbH.

-19.7 Revocation: You can revoke the receipt of our newsletter at any time.
-You will find a link to cancel receiving the newsletter at the end of each newsletter.
-Your data will be deleted in the event of a revocation.
+19.7 Revocation: You can revoke your consent to receive our newsletter at any time.
+You will find a link to revoke your consent to receive the newsletter at the end of each newsletter.
+Your data will be deleted in the event of revocation.

-20. Integration of Third-Party Services and Content
+20. Integration of third-party services and content

 - Payment services provided by TeleCash GmbH & Co.
 KG